jimpil/duratom/README.md

 Main difference between `duratom` & `enduro` is that an `enduro` atom is not a drop-in replacement for regular clojure atoms.
 In particular:

-  1. it doesn't implement all the same interfaces as regular clojure atoms (as of Clojure 1.8).
+  1. it doesn't implement all the same interfaces as regular clojure atoms.
 As a result it comes with its own `swap!` & `reset!` implementations.
   2. it requires the watches/validators to be provided in atoms upon construction.

 Main difference between `duratom` & `durable-atom` is that a `durable-atom` atom doesn't have a second level of polymorphism to accommodate for switching storage backends.
 It assumes that a file-backed atom is always what you want.
 Moreover, it uses `slurp` & `spit` for reading/writing to the disk, which, in practice, puts a limit on how big data-structures you can fit in a String (depending on your hardware & JVM configuration of course).
 Finally, it uses `locking` which is problematic on some JVMs (e.g. certain IBM JVM versions). `duratom` uses the `java.util.concurrent.locks.Lock` interface instead.